mgeitz/tbdchat/README.txt

       - Full encryption, but we should start with trying to hash the stored passwords

+      - logout command

    Things that should be added with rooms:
-      - Invite command

-      - Leave room command
+      - Notify all in room when someone else in the room leaves